aittam9/Txt_stat_proj_/README.md

 # Txt_stat_proj_
-Programs to compute various statistics on a text corpus
+Programs to analyze two raw corpora and compare them on both statistical and semantic sides.